Friedemann 'Fried' Dähn

-He was the first in exploring the possibilities of an electric cello and played this instrument - first his self-designed instrument, later the Zeta and the NS Cello - in various groups and ensembles from experimental to art rock, from jazz to free improvisation.
+He was the first in exploring the possibilities of an electric cello and played this instrument - first his self-designed instrument, later the Zeta and the NS cello, meanwhile mostly the sbip cello - in various groups and ensembles from experimental to art rock, from jazz to free improvisation.

 A remarkable project was the Ensemble Klangstein with Klaus Fessmann and Manfred Kniel.
 Founded 1998, the ensemble toured Europe and performed in the USA.
 Concerts were often held at unique places as on top of the Zugspitze, the Terme in Vals/Switzerland, the Dom in Salzburg or the Ministry of Justice in Berlin.
 The speciality of this group is the combination of the 'Klangsteine' [sounding stones], water and stone percussion and acoustic and electric cello.
 Since 2009 Markus Stockhausen on trumpet occasionally joins the ensemble.
 In 2010 the group invited indian singer Mahesh Vinayakram for concerts in Switzerland and Austria.